Nutsa Gogoberidze: Life

-Nino was born in Kakhi, Saingilo in 1903.
+Nutsa Gogoberidze was born in Kakhi, Saingilo, in 1903.
 She obtained a degree from the philosophy department of the University of Jena.

-She married Levan Ghoghoberidze, a Communist party activist.
+She married Levan Gogoberidze, a communist party activist.
 In the 1930s, because of his activities, she was repressed.
-Following his execution in 1937, she was exiled for ten years.
+Following his execution in 1937, she was exiled for 10 years.
 Upon her return, she abandoned the film industry and joined the Linguistics Institute in Tbilisi.

-Her daughter Lana Gogoberidze and granddaughter Salome Aleksi-Meskhishvili are also film directors.
+Her daughter Lana Gogoberidze and granddaughter Salomé Alexi are also film directors.

 Gogoberidze died in Tbilisi in 1966.

+Gogoberidze's life was covered in the 2023 documentary Mother and Daughter, or the Night Is Never Complete, directed by Lana Gogoberidze and with Salomé Alexi as producer and co-director.

 Career

 Gogoberidze's first film, Mati Samepo (Their Kingdom) was made with Mikhail Kalatozov.

-In 1930, Gogoberidze released Buba (A Story of Mountainous Racha), a dramatised propaganda film.
-This was almost immediately shelved, and was not screened for decades.
-The reel remained with the Gosfilmofond, the Soviet (now Russian) film archive, and was handed over to the Georgians in 2016.
+In 1930, Gogoberidze released Buba, a dramatised propaganda film.
+This was almost immediately banned, and was not screened for decades.
+The reels remained with the Gosfilmofond, the Soviet (now Russian) film archive, and were handed over to the Georgians in 2016.
+Gogoberidze's feature-film Uzhmuri was released in 1934 and was also banned after it came out.
+The film was considered lost until it was found at Gosfilmofond in December 2018.